Fort of São João Baptista de Ajudá: Construction of the fort of São João Baptista de Ajudá

 In 1680, a former governor of São Tomé and Príncipe, Julian de Campo Barretto, had bought Christiansborg Castle, close to the Costa da Mina, from the acting head of the Danish fortress.
 But following a mutiny by the garrison and the expulsion of Barretto in 1682, Portugal sold it back to Denmark.

 In 1680 also, the Prince Regent, the future Pedro II, ordered two ships to build a fortress on the Costa da Mina to "open up trade for the Portuguese", but while the name of the two ships along with their captains are found in documents, there is no evidence that anything was built.
-The debate over the construction of a trading fort resurfaced in 1698 when, having been informed that the King of Hueda (Ouidah in English Wikipedia} on the Costa da Mina wished to have the Portuguese build a fort on his territory, Lisbon asked the viceroy of Brazil to seek the opinion of the Bahia trading interests about the feasibility of building such a fort.
+The debate over the construction of a trading fort resurfaced in 1698 when, having been informed that the king of Hueda (Ouidah in English) on the Costa da Mina wished to have the Portuguese build a fort on his territory, Lisbon asked the viceroy of Brazil to seek the opinion of the Bahia trading interests about the feasibility of building such a fort.
 However, since the Bahia traders asked to be granted a twelve-year monopoly of the slave trade along with certain other privileges, the plan was abandoned.

 In 1721 the Bahia merchant and shipper interests took advantage of the arrival of a new viceroy, Vasco Fernandes César de Menezes, to force the issue.
 Their spokesman and instrument was a Captain José Torres who, it was said, knew the Costa da Mina slave trade well and proposed to build a fort at Ajuda (Whydah, Ouidah).
 As an enticement to immediate action, Torres offered to undertake the work and transport the necessary building materials in his own ship at his own expenses.
 In 1671 the French had established a small factory there and, with the Hueda king's permission, they replaced it with a fort in 1704.
 The English Royal African Company followed suit in 1692.
 The viceroy was aware of these facts and was convinced that it was important "not to miss this occasion" and without waiting for the approval of Lisbon, he authorized Torres to go ahead with his plan.
 Torres set sail for Ouidah in July 1721 and soon after his arrival a fort was erected by slaves of the Hueda king on a site chosen by him a few hundred yards east of the English fort.